REDUCING ENERGY CONSUMPTION

 A companion program--the Super-Efficient Home Appliances Initiative of the Consortium for Energy Efficiency (CEE)--promotes a subset of "super-efficient" ENERGY STAR appliances.
 As part of this initiative, CEE has developed performance specifications for super-efficient clothes washers, dishwashers, refrigerators and room air conditioners and endorses appliances that are generally in the top 25 percent of efficiency.

 A third resource for consumers is the yellow-and-black EnergyGuide label that manufacturers of most major home appliances are required to attach to their products.
-Appliances covered by the Federal Trade Commission's Appliance Labeling Rule include refrigerators, freezers, dishwashers, clothes washers, room air conditioners, water heaters, furnaces, boilers, central air conditioners, heat pumps and pool heaters.
+Appliances covered by the Federal Trade Commission's Appliance Labeling Rule include refrigerators, freezers, dishwashers, clothes washers, televisions, window and central air conditioners, water heaters, furnaces, boilers, heat pumps and pool heaters.
 The label provides an estimate of that appliance's annual energy use, together with estimates for similar models, as well as an estimate of the annual operating cost for the appliance.

 • Clothes washers are among the most energy-intensive appliances in the home and offer the greatest potential for energy savings.
-An ENERGY STAR publication estimates annual savings of $41 (in 2000 dollars) in home electrical bills with an ENERGY STAR-qualified clothes washer compared to a standard new machine.
-(Savings of $8 per year are estimated for an ENERGY STAR dishwasher and savings of $4 per year for an ENERGY STAR refrigerator.)
+A 2003 ENERGY STAR publication estimates annual savings of $41 (in 2000 dollars) in home electrical bills with an ENERGY STAR-qualified clothes washer compared to a standard new machine.
+(Savings of $8/year are estimated for an ENERGY STAR dishwasher and savings of $4/year for an ENERGY STAR refrigerator.)

 Even among ENERGY STAR-qualified clothes washers there is a wide range of efficiency, with some models as much as two to four times more efficient than others.